TomasMos/FlightFlexPay/replit.md

 - **Role-Based Access Control**: Users table has a role enum ("user", "admin") - default is "user"
 - **Firebase Token Verification**: Admin routes verify Firebase ID tokens and check admin role in database
 - **Admin Panel Page**: Accessible at `/admin` with tabs for Users, Leads, and Bookings management
+- **Create User Feature**: Admins can create new user accounts with all details; system generates temporary password to share with user
 - **Users Management**: View all registered users with details modal showing bookings and payment history
 - **Leads Management**: View all leads with associated flight searches and conversion status
 - **Bookings Management**: View all bookings with detailed flight, payment plan, and installment information
+- **Resend Confirmation**: Ability to resend booking confirmation emails from admin panel
 - **Navbar Integration**: "Admin Panel" link shown only for users with admin role
 - **Graceful Degradation**: Admin features disabled if FIREBASE_PRIVATE_KEY not configured